 The smoking rate for Aboriginal people 16 years and over in NSW is still considerably high.
-HealthStats NSW shows that in 2016, the smoking rate among Aboriginal people is 39.7 per cent, which is more than double the rate for non-Aboriginal people, which was 14.4 per cent.
+HealthStats NSW shows that in 2017, the smoking rate among Aboriginal people is 28.5 per cent, which is double the rate for non-Aboriginal people, which was 14.7 per cent.

 Reducing smoking rates among Aboriginal people is a priority for NSW Health.

 The reasons for the high smoking rates among Aboriginal people are complex.
 They include:

 - being exposed to smoking early in life and living in a community where smoking is ‘the social norm’

 - social disadvantage such as living in poverty, leaving school early and unemployment

 - smoking to cope with life stressors such as housing stress, mental illness, alcohol and other drug use

 - a culture of sharing, often involving tobacco products.